Hurricane Ida lashes Louisiana, knocking out power in New Orleans | Science-Environment

 Hurricane Ida lashes Louisiana, knocking out power in New Orleans

-Sunday night, the sheriff's office in Ascension Parish reported the first U.S. fatality from the storm - a person killed by a fallen tree near Baton Rouge, the state capital.
+Sunday night, the sheriff's office in Ascension Parish reported the first known U.S. fatality from the storm - a 60-year-old man killed by a tree falling on his home near Baton Rouge, the state capital.
 Flash flooding was reported by the National Hurricane Center across southeastern Louisiana.
+Nearly all offshore Gulf oil production was suspended, and major ports along the Louisiana and Mississippi coasts were closed to shipping.

 Residents of the most vulnerable coastal areas were ordered to evacuate days in advance of Ida.
 Those riding out the storm in their homes in New Orleans, less than 100 miles inland to the north, braced for the toughest test yet of major upgrades to a levee system https://www.reuters.com/world/us/new-orleans-levees-got-145-billion-upgrade-will-they-hold-2021-08-30 constructed following devastating floods in 2005 from Katrina.
 "I almost found myself in a panic attack when news announced this was the anniversary of Katrina," Janet Rucker, a lifelong New Orleans resident and recently retired sales manager who took shelter in a downtown hotel with her dog, Deuce.
 "This is just not good for our nerves and our psyche."